 Rosa decides that Inshuti needs to become official to help more families.
 A board of directors is created and 501(c)3 nonprofit paperwork is filed.

-The 2016 Build
+The 2016 Build & New Beds

 January 2016